Nightfury-5/internet_connection_checker/README.md

 [![License: MIT](https://img.shields.io/badge/license-MIT-purple.svg)](https://opensource.org/licenses/MIT)

   A library designed for seamless internet connectivity checks.
-  This library enables you to verify your internet connection.
+  This library enables you to verify your internet connection and can also detect slow internet connectivity.

 ### Table of contents